The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 Turkey presents NATO with what analysts at West Point’s Modern War Institute have called an enduring paradox — it fields the alliance’s second-largest army, its geography places it at the intersection of the Black Sea, eastern Mediterranean, Middle East, and Caucasus, and its recent Steadfast Dart 2026 exercise demonstrated a genuine ability to rapidly deploy joint forces to the Baltic region.

-It is also the ally that most consistently uses NATO’s consensus procedures as leverage for bilateral demands, has maintained energy and economic relationships with Russia through the invasion of Ukraine, and whose acquisition of Russian S-400 air defence systems prompted American suspension of Turkey’s F-35 participation.
+It is also the ally that most consistently uses NATO’s consensus procedures as leverage for bilateral demands, has maintained energy and economic relationships with Russia through the invasion of Ukraine, and whose acquisition of Russian S-400 air defense systems prompted American suspension of Turkey’s F-35 participation.

 Turkey’s strategic calculus is shifting.
 Turkish Foreign Minister Hakan Fidan has described transatlantic ties as a strategic necessity and called the Ankara summit a historic opportunity to reaffirm NATO unity.

-Foreign Affairs analysts assess that Turkey’s realignment reflects Ankara’s recognition that it is in a stronger position to pursue its interests when working with the United States and Europe than in opposition to them — and that Turkey’s defence industry, which depends on Western technology and financing, cannot genuinely sustain itself on Russian partnership alone.
+Foreign Affairs analysts assess that Turkey’s realignment reflects Ankara’s recognition that it is in a stronger position to pursue its interests when working with the United States and Europe than in opposition to them — and that Turkey’s defense industry, which depends on Western technology and financing, cannot genuinely sustain itself on Russian partnership alone.

 Turkey’s own agenda for the Ankara summit extends beyond bilateral rehabilitation.